MET - Mechanical Engineering Technology

 This course includes: fundamental principles of naval architecture including nomenclature, geometry, stability, hydrostatics, structures, and motions; ship design processes; and a basic introduction to shipboard systems such as HVAC, refrigeration, power generation, propulsion, hydraulics, electronics, cargo handling systems, seawater systems, freshwater systems, and fuel, lube and other oil systems.

-This course looks at maintenance systems: predictive, preventative and corrective; large scale maintenance systems, principles of reliability engineering, maritime logistics; planning for maintenance and repair, using and ordering spare parts, technical manuals, system specifications, and shipyard operations.
+This course looks at maintenance systems: predictive, preventative and corrective; large scale maintenance systems, principles of reliability engineering, logistics: planning for maintenance and repair, using and ordering spare parts, technical manuals, system specifications, and operations.
+Modern tools such as AI are included.

 Study of selected topics.